BLGFQY/CS470-MovieDB/README.md

 1. Execute "createdatabaseProc.sql" file to initialize database with data
 2. Execute "createviews.sql" to create views for specific database relations
 3. Execute "storedGetters.sql" to create a series of specific tuple getter methods
-4. Use "executionfile.sql" to run specific queries that verify the database runs correctly
+4. Use "executionfile.sql" to run example queries that verify database creation and entries